 For most stores, this isn’t an issue — but for stores that demand the absolute fastest load times, including stores with large inventories or high volumes, the advanced quick shop code is key.

-The truth is, many of Turbo’s speed-enhancing features actually don’t register on PageSpeed Insights, including both page preloading and smart image serving.
+The truth is, many of Turbo’s speed-enhancing features actually don’t register on PageSpeed Insights, specially the page preloading feature.

 However, as mentioned in a previous post on this subject, this warning can be quite tricky and costly to fix.